 There weren’t many recent hits, most dated a few days before the incident and none that spoke of the incident.
 I searched for more information and tried to find any recent news.
 All I gathered was that Europe and perhaps the world had declared war, which everyone had been expecting.
 There was a small report about an asteroid heading for Earth, however, no one was taking it seriously.
 Many astrologers talked about a doomsday scenario.
 But they filled most of the news outlets with reports of war.

 I spent several hours in the company of this mysterious woman, searching the internet and trying to make sense of everything.
 It was all so obscure, with little detail, and there appeared to be nothing past the date I left CERN.
 She also seemed vague about the answers she gave me to all my questions.
 There was never anything concrete.
 At one point I thought about her plans for the day, how come she didn’t seem to need to go anywhere.
 She got the day off to spend with me, but I didn’t quite understand why?
 I was so bewildered and frustrated.
 My irritation grew and grew.

 “Why can’t you give me today’s date?”
 I snapped.

 “Well, I’m uncertain myself,”

 “How can you not be sure?
 You must have a way of knowing the date!
 Every piece of electronic equipment should tell me the date, but in this flat apparently not!”
-The heated discussion turned into an argument, I started to be dizzy before everything turned black.
+The heated discussion turned into an argument.
+There was a strange moment where I felt dizzy, stumbling across the room into the breakfast bar before everything turned black.